The Sales Cycle: What is it and How to Optimize it for a Better Sales Process

 However, it’s important to take things a step further.

-If you’re not already, be sure to track conversion rates for every step of your sales cycle.
-In other words, determine the portion of prospects who are advancing to the next stage of the sales cycle – and the portion who are dropping off.
+If you’re not already, track conversion rates for every step of your cycle.
+In other words, determine the portion of prospects advancing to the next stage of the sales cycle – and the portion dropping off.

-Once you identify where prospects are dropping off, you can determine ways to decrease drop-off and improve outcomes.
+Once you identify where prospects are dropping off, you can determine ways to decrease drop-offs and improve outcomes.

 For example, you may find that marketing-generated leads rarely advance to prospects.
 This is an opportunity for marketing and sales to align on what a good-fit lead looks like – and how the organization can more effectively target them via marketing channels.